-Having been a professional gardener for over 30 years, I have thrown thousands of pounds of chemicals at mossy driveways, tennis courts, paths and even roofs in an attempt to curb moss growth.
+As a professional gardener, I have thrown thousands of pounds of chemicals at mossy driveways, tennis courts, paths and even roofs in an attempt to curb moss growth.

-These moss killing chemicals have worked to some degree, however, they have been extortionately expensive and embarrassingly damaging to the the environment.
+These moss killing chemicals have worked to some degree, however, they have been extortionately expensive and embarrassingly damaging to the environment.
 Additionally, in my experience very few have been any good at stopping the moss regrowing.

 After many hours of research, a gardening colleague came across the use of Sodium Percarbonate for killing moss.
 I have written this post to make the information we found more accessible and to help our readers kill moss successfully.

 The proper name for oxygen bleach is sodium percarbonate.
 Despite its technical-sounding name, it is an environmentally safe product.